Splitgate 2: Development

 In September 2022, 1047 Games announced that they have ended the development of Splitgate to work on a new, free-to-play game set in the same universe.
 While the first game was created by about 15 people, Splitgate 2 was created by a team of more than 200 people.
 While the original Splitgate started as a student game, Splitgate 2 was considered by Ian Proulx, the creative director, as a triple-A product.
 He cited hero shooters, Call of Duty, and Halo as the game's main sources of inspiration, and compared the game to Valorant, in which a player's success in combat is governed by their "ability to shoot and portal and have good positioning" rather than the use of active abilities.
 Maps in Splitgate 2 were designed to be more symmetrical and less vertical, with greater similarities to maps from multiplayer games like Call of Duty than to those of arena shooters.
 The game is developed using Unreal Engine 5.

 1047 Games announced Splitgate 2 in July 2024.
 An open beta including 25 weapons, 15 maps and 10 modes was released on May 22, 2025.
 The game was released in full on June 6, 2025, for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S. Splitgate 2 was designed to be a live service game, with 1047 planning to add and rotate content regularly.

+The game was rebranded as Splitgate: Arena Reloaded and was relaunched on December 17, adding a new progression system and new maps and weapons, while removing factions and character abilities.
+On August 26, 2026, it was announced that the game's dedicated servers and matchmaking would be shut down.